 Introduction to the study of physical and cultural features on the earth, their distributions, causes and consequences to man.
-Topics include landforms, climate, population and food, perception and migration, economic growth and urbanization.
+Topics include landforms, climate, natural resources, population, human behavior in spatial context, economic growth and urbanization.

 2613 Physical Geography

 Study of the earth's major landforms and climatic patterns, the processes giving use to these patterns, and their relationship to human activity.